openhab/org.openhab.binding.zwave/doc/benext/energyswitch_0_0.md

 ### Parameter 4: Start up with last known socket status

 Start up with last known socket status
-  * If 0 then the device will always be off, when
+<ul&gt<li&gtIf 0 then the device will always be off, when</li&gt <li&gtIf 1-255 hen the device will remain the last known state</li&gt </ul&gt
-  * If 1-255 hen the device will remain the last known state Values in the range 0 to 255 may be set.
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.